-Despite these benefits, mangroves have the potential to occupy the same areas as saltmarsh within the Lake and mangrove increase may result in the loss of saltmarsh. can also act as a threat to saltmarsh communities., these areas are likely to overlap with saltmarsh.
+Despite these benefits, mangroves have the potential to occupy the same areas as saltmarsh within the Lake and mangrove increase may also threaten saltmarsh communities.
 Williams & Wiecek (2017) identified four areas on a foreshore prioritisation map to guide where effort on mangrove monitoring and conservation of saltmarsh distribution is best placed, see Figure 2-18.